 Pre-triggered data acquisition continually acquires data into a circular buffer until a specified number of samples have been collected after the trigger event.
-Figure 10 illustrates a typical pre-triggered DAQ sequence.
+Figure 8 illustrates a typical pre-triggered DAQ sequence.

-Figure 10.
-Pre-triggered data acquisition example
+Figure 8.
+A/D STOP TRIGGER - Pre-triggered data acquisition example

 The A/D STOP TRIGGER signal signifies when the circular buffer should stop and when the specified number of post trigger samples should be acquired.
 It is available as an output and an input.
-By default, it is available at AUXIN2 as an input but may be programmed for access at any of the AUXIN pins or the DAQ-Sync "DS A/D STOP TRIGGER" input.
+By default, it is available at AUXIN2 as an input but may be programmed for access at any of the AUXIN pins.
+It may be programmed for access at any of the AUXIN pins.
 It may be programmed for access at any of the AUXOUT pins as an output.